Wearable Technologies for Monitoring Upper Extremity Functions During Daily Life in Neurologically Impaired Individuals

 The review was conducted by searching major scientific databases (Scopus, Google Scholar), using various combinations of keywords related to wearable technology, upper limb monitoring, and real-world applications.
 The search was limited to English manuscripts and journal articles only.

 In the initial database search covering the period until April 2023, we retrieved a total of 1,738 titles.
 The first screening was performed based on the title and abstract, applying specific inclusion and exclusion criteria.
-Inclusion criteria comprised: 1) fully wearable technologies (e.g. armbands or sensors integrated into clothes), 2) upper limb monitoring, 3) experiments conducted outside clinical or laboratory settings, and 4) the inclusion of adult participants aged over 18.
-On the contrary, we excluded studies involving only healthy individuals, non-neurological upper limb impairments (\textit{e.g.}, amputation, traumatic orthopedic conditions), papers focusing solely on lower limb monitoring, physiological signal monitoring (\textit{e.g.}, cardiovascular, brain, respiration), studies enrolling children or underage individuals, and studies conducted solely in clinical or laboratory environments.
+Inclusion criteria comprised: 1) fully wearable technologies (e.g. armbands or sensors integrated into clothes), 2) upper limb monitoring (upper arms, forearms, hands), 3) experiments conducted outside clinical or laboratory settings (e.g. at home), and 4) the inclusion of adult participants aged over 18, with neurological impairments.
+On the contrary, we excluded studies involving healthy individuals only, non-neurological upper limb impairments (\textit{e.g.}, amputation, traumatic orthopedic conditions), papers focusing solely on lower limb monitoring, physiological signal monitoring (\textit{e.g.}, cardiovascular, brain, respiration), studies enrolling children or underage individuals, and studies conducted solely in clinical or laboratory environments.
 We also excluded studies monitoring individuals via smartphone only.

 In cases of uncertainty, we reviewed the full text before making inclusion/exclusion decisions.
 Additionally, we included other documents found through a manual search of references from existing papers.
 Finally, 21 papers -- published between 2007 and April 2023 -- met the criteria for this review.